-The deadline to withdraw from an 8-week course is Sunday of week 5.
-Starting on Monday of week 6, students may not withdraw from an 8week course unless extenuating circumstances exist and an appeal is approved by the Assistant Dean or Associate Dean.
-Students who do not properly withdraw will receive the grade they earned at the time they stopped participating in the course and this grade will affect their GPA and academic standing.
+The deadline to withdraw from an 8-week course is Sunday of week properly withdraw will receive the grade they earned at the time they stopped participating in the course and this grade will affect their GPA and academic standing.
 To ensure withdrawals are executed promptly, students should consult the IEHP Academic Calendar and speak with an academic advisor.